 Coinbase is one of the worlds largest exchanges when it comes to cryptocurrencies.
 It allows you to purchase Bitcoin by using your credit/debit card.
 The website is user-friendly, and they make it very easy for you to set up an account.

 Coinbase doesn’t just allow you to buy Bitcoin though, you can also buy Ethereum, Litecoin and Bitcoin Cash.

 I have a full guide on how to set up a Coinbase account — be sure to check it out: The Complete Guide on How to Buy Bitcoin and Where to Do It.

-How to Invest in Bitcoin: Anonymously
+How to Invest in Bitcoin Anonymously

 One of the things people like most about Bitcoin is that it allows you to keep your information private!
 So, for those of you who want to stay extra private, buying your Bitcoin on a peer-to-peer trading platform might be the best option for you.

-Another good thing about peer-to-peer platforms is that you don’t have a middleman to pay a fee to!
+If you’re wondering how to do it anonymously, another good thing about peer-to-peer platforms is that you don’t have a middleman to pay a fee to!
 That’s right — 0% fees!

 However, you must be careful when using these websites.
 Some Bitcoin sellers might try to steal your money, so always check that the seller you use has 100% positive feedback on their account.